-If you need to get permission or travel expenses from your employer in order to speak, please do so well before the closing date.
-We will not be able to wait more than a day or two for approval processes when confirming presentations.
+If you need to get permission from your employer in order to speak, please do so well before the closing date.
+We will not be able to wait more than a few days for approval processes when confirming presentations.

 Q. When will I hear back?

 A. After submitting your proposal, you’ll receive an e-mail acknowledgment.
 As the closing deadline approaches, we will do a preliminary review.
-We’ll assemble the talks into tracks and notify speakers, starting within 1-2 weeks after closing.
+We’ll start notifying speakers as we see good proposals come in, and continue after the CFP closes.
 It’s possible that some speakers may not confirm attendance; we would then contact others to fill those slots.
-We hope to be in touch with everyone within three weeks after the CFP closes.
+We hope to be in touch with everyone within a few weeks after the CFP closes.

 Q. Do you provide travel expenses?

-A. We are a free-to-attend conference with an all-volunteer staff.
-Unfortunately, our conference budget is not large enough to cover this.
+A. Our conference is run on a limited budget with an all-volunteer staff.
+Unfortunately, we are not able to cover this directly.
 However, it might be possible to find a sponsor to help out.
 If travel costs would prevent you from presenting, please e-mail us early in the process and we can see if help is available.

 Q. This doesn’t sound quite right for me.
 Are there any other options?

-A. We will be having other activities over the weekend including Birds of a Feather sessions and Lightning Talks.
-Keep an eye out on the web site for announcements relating to these opportunities.
+A. We will be having other activities over the weekend including Birds of a Feather sessions and possibly Lightning Talks.
+Keep an eye out on the news page for announcements relating to this and other possible opportunities.